 MASJID SULTAN has a long history that goes back to 1824 and has passed through many development stages before becoming what it is today.

 The Mosque has a prayer hall which can accommodate up to 5000 people in mass prayer.

-By deed of trust, it is under a Board of Trustees of 12 members who represent 6 ethnic groups namely Malays, Bugis, Javanese, Arabs, Tamils and Northern Indians.
+By deed of trust, it is managed under a Board of Trustees of 12 members who represent 6 ethnic groups namely Malays, Bugis, Javanese, Arabs, Southern and Northern Indians.

 Later in 2005, the Mosque Management Board was given the mandate by Islamic Religious Council of Singapore (MUIS) to manage the activities of the mosque with the Board of Trustees being in-charge of the structure and land of the historical mosque.

 Various committees of volunteers are set up to be involved the mosque’s activities such as Islamic Learning (Ibadah & Dakwah), Projects (Ramadan, Islamic Major Events, Fund-Raising, Korban & etc), Maintenance of the mosque, Youth Activities & Docents.

 These committees are supported by Mosque Management Board’s full-time staff.

 1824 – Sultan Hussain Shah, Ruler of Temasek, former name of Singapore, proposed to build a mosque.
 Sir Stamford Raffles promised that the East India Company will donate $3,000 to assist in the building of Sultan Mosque.
 It was ready two years later.

 It was a brick structure with an area sufficient for the Muslim population of that time to do their prayers.

 1879 – Sultan Alauddin Shah, grandson of Sultan Hussain Shah, the ruler of this period handed over the administration to a Board of Trustees consisting of five Muslim leaders.